Questions need answers.

 Write out everything I'm thinking, everything I want to say, but then cross out every other line, and write the song using only what's left, even though it doesn't make total sense.”

-Digg shows how to make intriguing titles
+Reddit shows how to make intriguing titles

-digg.com is a site where people share links to things they find interesting.
+reddit.com is a site where people share links to things they find interesting.
 Everyone votes-up the submissions they find most interesting, and the top-voted ones rise to the top of the chart each day.

-So, since Digg is proof of what thousands of people find intriguing, you can use it to find inspiration for song titles or subjects.
+So, since Reddit is proof of what thousands of people find intriguing, you can use it to find inspiration for song titles or subjects.
 Usually the title of the link is most of what makes it irresistably clickable.
 Lists like “The 7 Most Terrifying Disney Movie Deaths” - or oddities like “Bit by shark and hit by car, athlete perseveres”.

 Of course this is taken to extremes by TV news channels, when they give the early-evening teaser ad that says, “Could something in your house right now be killing you as we speak?
 Find out later tonight on Channel 9 News!”